 “The best few days for art, photography and improving our mental health & wellbeing.
 We’ll be back!”Sophie Bellars, Salisbury Sixth Form College

-With students effectively confined to their own neighbourhoods for the better part of a year the benefits of getting away, already significant, are likely to have an even greater effect post-pandemic.
+With students effectively confined to their own neighbourhoods for the better part of 2 years the benefits of getting away, already significant, are likely to have an even greater effect post-pandemic.

 In this section